Crystal Coast: Pine Knoll Shores, Morehead City and Atlantic Beach

-Returned to the state, the park preserves a protected beach.
-One of three North Carolina aquariums is at Pine Knoll Shores, with the other two in Manteo and Fort Fisher.
-All three have been recently renovated and enlarged.
-The “Living Shipwreck” features a life-sized replica of a German U-352 submarine and Blackbeard’s infamous ship, the Queen Anne's Revenge, which was found nearby off the coast a decade ago.

 Beaufort and Harkers Island

 Historic Beaufort and Down East Carteret County are known for their history and culture.
 Beaufort (pronounced "Bo-furt") is the third-oldest Anglo-European town in North Carolina, after Bath and New Bern.
 It is the site of the North Carolina Maritime Museum, the official repository for all the artifacts discovered on the Queen Anne’s Revenge.
 Displays include seashells from around the world, with 5,000 specimens from more than 100 countries.
 At the museum's Watercraft Center, volunteers build and restore boats in an effort to preserve the Crystal Coast's tradition of "backyard boat-building."

 On nearby Harkers Island, the Core Sound Waterfowl Museum displays and helps preserve the island residents' practice of decoy carving.
 Skilled artisans carve a perfect replica of different varieties of ducks from a block of wood.
 Residents used the wooden ducks as decoys during duck hunting season.
 Trips to visit the black-and-white diamond pattern lighthouse at Cape Lookout can also be made from Beaufort and Harker's Island.
 Nearby Shackleford Banks is home to herds of feral horses, known as Bankers.